 - The roles of health practitioners, patients, clients, customers.

-By examining how and why different diets and nutritional practices unfolded, we can evaluate each of these more clearly and learn the lesson of nutritional history to combine the best collective lessons of the human race.
+By examining how and why different diets and nutritional practices unfolded, we can evaluate each of these more clearly and learn the lessons of nutritional history to combine the best ways.

 The goal of integral theory in general includes greater knowledge of mind, body, ecology and spiritual dimensions.